Beilinson's conjecture on K3 surfaces with an involution: Finite dimensionality in the sense of Roitman and

-So the map from $S^{g+n}$ to $A_0(S)$ factors through the anti-invariant part of the sum of the Jacobian fibrations $\bcJ^-$, where ${\bcC}$ is the universal family of curves in $\PR^2$ parametrized by the linear system $|L|$, and $\wt{\bcC}$ is its universal family of branched double cover.
+So, the map from $S^{g+n}$ to $A_0(S)$ factors through the anti-invariant part of the Jacobian fibrations $\bcJ^-$, where ${\bcC}$ is the universal family of curves on $\PR^2$ parametrized by the linear system $|L|$, and $\wt{\bcC}$ is its universal family of branched double cover.